-I-League: Sudeva Delhi aim to bounce back against struggling Kenkre FC | www.lokmattimes.com
+I-league: Sudeva Delhi aim to bounce back against struggling Kenkre FC | www.lokmattimes.com

-After a heavy loss against Gokulam Kerala in the last game, Sudeva Delhi FC will take on the bottom side Kenkre FC with an aim to bounce back on Tuesday.
+Kolkata, April 18 After a heavy loss against Gokulam Kerala in the last game, Sudeva Delhi FC will ...

-After a heavy loss against Gokulam Kerala in the last game, Sudeva Delhi FC will take on the bottom side Kenkre FC with an aim to bounce back on Tuesday.
+Kolkata, April 18 After a heavy loss against Gokulam Kerala in the last game, Sudeva Delhi FC will take on bottom side Kenkre FC with an aim to bounce back, at the Naihati stadium on Tuesday.

 Sudeva head coach Mehrajuddin Wadoo acknowledged that his side fell considerably short against league leaders Gokulam.

 "It was a bad game all over the field for us.
 We did not stick to the plan and that affected our performance.
-We have lost games earlier this season but never by a margin like this so there are learnings to be had but we look forward to the next game," Mehrajuddin Wadoo said in a statement.
+We have lost games earlier this season but never by a margin like this so there are learnings to be had but we look forward to the next game," he said.

 "They have some good players who can hurt so we need to respect them and put in our best.
 We will have a balanced approach as they have the ability to get at us if we go all-out attack," he said.